eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/initialize_monitoring.rst

 .. thumbnail:: /rst/figures/screenshots/init-monitor_pro.png
     :align: center

-*Fast DDS Monitor Pro* supports multiple active monitors simultaneously.
+*DDS Monitor Pro* supports multiple active monitors simultaneously.
 Each monitor operates independently on its own DDS domain or Discovery Server network.
 See :ref:`multiple_monitors` for details on opening and managing several monitors side by side.